Danis102/seqpac/README.md

 ---
 ### Installation
 In R:<br>
-`devtools::install_github("Danis102/seqpac", upgrade="never", build_manual=TRUE, build_vignettes=TRUE)`
+`devtools::install_github("Danis102/seqpac", dependencies=TRUE)`

 A source package is also provided for download in the source folder.
-After download run:
+After download run:<br>
 `install.packages(<your_path_to_dowloaded_source_package>, repos=NULL, source=TRUE)`

+If you're having problems, please try our development branch prior to posting an issue:<br>
+`devtools::install_github("Danis102/seqpac", dependencies=TRUE, ref="development")`

 <br>